clojure-vim/clojure.vim/README.md

 offers ways to adjust the indentaion.

 > [!WARNING]
-> The indentation code has recently been rebuilt which included the removal of
+> The indentation code has recently been rebuilt which included the
-> the following configuration options:
+> removal/replacement of the following configuration options:
 >
 > - `clojure_align_multiline_strings`
 > - `clojure_fuzzy_indent`